 - Greyfriars Bobby Bar, Scottish Pub, 30-34 Candlemaker Row

 If you are a Harry Potter fan, consider taking a walking tour, visiting the sights that served as the inspiration for scenes in the Harry Potter series.
-The tour starts at Greyfriars Bobby and covers most of the Old Town of Edinburgh.
-This tour is free and is offered several days of the week at 3 pm.
-For full details, visit the Potter Trail website.
+The Potter Trail offers a free tour that covers most of the Old Town of Edinburgh.
+This 2 hour walking tour has a small group size and gets rave reviews.

 Beautiful Dean Village